KOKSANG/Self-Driving-Car/path-planning/writeup.md

 #### Here are some clarifications to be made:
 1. The parameters:
-- Max speed is 50miles/s^1, speed increment per planning occasion made to car velocity is 0.224miles/s^1.
+- Max speed is 49.75miles/h, speed increment per step made to car velocity is 0.25miles/s^1.
 - Max acceleration and jerk allowed are both set to be 10.
 - Max lane change and keep lane time are 1s, to always plan out for the next maximum 1s consistently.
 - Planner is expected to update at consistent rate of 50Hz.
 - Buffer range to the car ahead is 20m, it is also made use for lane changing check buffer range.
-- Three main category of costs, rules, efficiency and safety are set to have weight of 1 only.
+- Three main category of costs, rules, efficiency and safety are set to have weight of 2, 0.5 and 2 respectively.

 2. How to generate trajectory:
 - Spline library is used.
-- Waypoints of 1.5, 3 and 4.5 times of buffer range are used to generate the trajectory.
+- Waypoints of 30, 40 and 50 meters are used to generate the trajectory.
 - The last two previous waypoints are also used.
 - Three variations of accelerations, increase, zero and decrease, are made to each identical trajecory.